glynnforrest/temping/README.md

     }

-This approach makes it very difficult to efficiently clean up all temporary files after a test, and really doesn't scale very well as the test case grows.
+This approach makes it very difficult to efficiently clean up all temporary files after a test, and doesn't scale well as the test case grows.
 And what if the system you're testing on doesn't have /tmp?

 Temping abstracts away all this pain to make working with temporary files easy.